Splitting Validated Data with Sundering

 There are four rows.
 This is because the different validation steps tested values in different columns of the table.
 Some of the failing test units had to have occurred in more than once in certain rows.
 The rows that didn’t have any failing test units across the three different tests (in three different columns) are the ones seen above.
 This brings us to the third important thing about the sundering process:

-In validations where many validation steps are used, we can be more confident about the level of data quality for those rows returned in the "pass" set.
+In validations where many validation steps are used, we can be more confident about the level of data quality for those rows returned in the passing set.
 But not every type of validation step is considered within this splitting procedure.
 The next section will explain the rules on that.

 The Validation Methods Considered When Sundering